 Nothing is certain but death and taxes and Reed arguments that will never end.
 Find an event near you to celebrate another year of writing off student loan interest in April.

 P.S.
 Don't forget to register for Reunions '14: Reedfayre, June 4–8.
 See the schedule of events, the growing "Who's Coming" list and sign up today: reedfayre.reed.edu.

 TTT started as an alumni-driven concept known as "Thirsty Third Thursday" and has developed into a monthly conglomeration of activities that land on the third Thursday, or not.
 See the myriad locations and dates to gather with Reedies around the world.

-View Reed College December 2013 Alumni Events in a larger map/p>
+View Reed College April 2014 Alumni Events in a larger map/p>